rarebreed/khadga/README.md

 Also, [read the book][-book] [In Progress!]

 khadga is a tool to experiment with NLP and computer vision.
-It offers a chat message based service (think slack, gitter, discord, etc) along with a video cam interface.
+It offers a chat message based service (think slack, gitter, discord, etc) along with a webcam interface.
 The purpose of this is to get data for both training and eventually for model prediction.

 The second part of khadga is to do real-time analytics on the data that is coming in.
-There are two primary
+There are two primary learning tasks:

 - NLP to do text classification or semantic analysis
 - Video image recognition and object tracking (facial recognition)